identity7th October, 2018

 “All we can do in the face of fear is become ungovernable.”

-The final two tales moved toward some of Julia Darling’s darker themes; identity, femininity morbidity were explored with great effect, as per Judi and Zoe’s eclectic storytelling.
+The final two stories moved toward some of Julia Darling’s darker themes; identity, femininity and morbidity were explored with great effect via Judi and Zoe’s eclectic storytelling.
 Both tales appear more personal and intertwined with Julia’s coinciding illness, speaking of loneliness and anxiety concerning death.
-The paranoia is softened, once again, with hearty humour, resulting in a very accurate representation of warm and friendly characters from the North-East.
+The paranoia is softened, once again, with hearty humour, resulting in a very accurate representation of warm and friendly characters from the North East.

 This work was produced by participants on our Durham Book Festival Reviewers in Residence programme, a cultural journalism programme run by New Writing North Young Writers.
 Reviewers in Residence gives aspiring journalists aged 15-23 the chance to review books, attend events and interview authors at the Durham Book Festival.
 For more information about New Writing North Young Writers visit the New Writing North website.